rashusharda/blockLinkedInAds/README.md

 # 🚫 LinkedIn AdBlocker

-**A sleek and lightweight browser extension that silently cleans up your LinkedIn feed by removing sponsored content and unwanted distractions.
-Built for focus, speed, and elegance.**
+**A lightweight browser extension that silently cleans up your LinkedIn feed by removing sponsored content and unwanted distractions.**

 ---